jimbob666/aqi/README.md

 If the AQI reaches a certain threshold it send a WebHook event to IFFF to do things like turn your Nest Fan on or maybe a WebMo plug on to turn on (Or off) a Hepa Filter.

 **4. External & Internal IP**<br>
 If going to run in different locations having the internal or external IP can be useful to help geo locate where the reading was taken or based on a certain IP or location to do something different.
-For example if running from home then IFTT will trigger Nest fan where if elsewhere you may not want this.
+For example if running from home then IFTTT will trigger Nest fan where if elsewhere you may not want this.

 **Parts**<br>